babakkarimib/perfectengine/README.md

 <br>
 <h3>Sponsorship</h3>

-If you're interested in supporting this project this is how you can help.
+If you're interested in supporting this project, this is how you can help.
 <br>
 <br>
 <i>Ethereum</i>: